-Kaduna Man Jailed For Misleading EFCC
+Kaduna Man Jailed by For Misleading EFCC

 Justice Darius Khobo of the Kaduna State High Court sitting in Kaduna, has convicted and sentenced one Dodo Ayuba Ahmadu to two years imprisonment on one count charge bordering on giving false Information.